phorton1/base-Pub/FS/protocol.md

 which are \t delimited representations of FileInfo object (files and/or subdirs) that utilize only *leaf names within* the dir given by the first line.

+### DIR_LIST and DIR_ENTRY

-In addition to the above packets which explicitly start with a protocol *verb*, *reply packets* can merely consist of a text representation of a FileInfo object, either a *DIR_LIST* with *entries*, or a single *FILE_ENTRY*.
-In the case of a DIR_LIST, the main entry itself may or **may or may not** be *fully qualified*, depending on the context, but all it's entries are always leaf names relative to the main entry.
-A FILE_ENTRY is always the leaf name of an object within the dir, whether it is a *filename* within that dir, or the name of a *sub directory* within the dir.
+In addition to the above packets which explicitly start with a protocol *verb*, *reply packets* can merely consist of a text representation of a directory listing or an entry within a directory listing.

+A DIR_ENTRY is a tab delimited line of text consisting of three fields:

+- the **size** of a file, blank for directories
+- the **timestamp** of a file or directory
+- the **name** of the file, or the name of the directory terminated with '/'

+A DIR_LIST is multiple lines of DIR_ENTRY text, where the first line is the containing directory, and subsequent lines are entries within it.

+	     \t 2023-09-01 06:00:00 \t /fully/quallifed/folder/
+	1023 \t	2023-09-12 08:12:59 \t someFile.txt
+	     \t	2023-09-12 08:15:59 \t someSubDirectory/
+	1023 \t	2023-09-12 08:22:59 \t someOtherFile.txt

+RENAME is the only request type to return a DIR_ENTRY.
+Otherwise, the following requests return DIR_LISTS of the given dir upon success:

+- LIST			dir
+- MKDIR			dir name
+- DELETE		dir (single_filename | entry_list]

-In this document the words *DIR_LIST* and *FILE_ENTRY* are used to describe these types of reply packets, but those words themselves are NOT part of the protocol.
+In this document the words *DIR_LIST* and *DIR_ENTRY* are used to describe these types of reply packets, but those words themselves are NOT part of the protocol.

 ### Session Connection